v-aguiar/valex/readme.md

 `-> RECHARGE VALIDATION:`

-- `all: required`
+- `all`: required
-- `cardId: must belong to a registered, active card`
+- `cardId`: must belong to a registered, active card
-- `amount: must be a integer that represents the amount to be recharged, but without the cents.
-(For example, if the amount is $ 10.50, the amount must be 1050)`
+- `amount`: must be a integer that represents the amount to be recharged, but without the cents.
+(For example, if the amount is $ 10.50, the amount must be 1050)

 #